tlight/md/README.md

 ## About

-Zero configuration minimal markdown server for local rendering.
+Minimal configuration markdown server for local rendering.

 ## Features